Grglls/velvet-vista/README.md

 # Velvet Vista
-This project is an eCommerce website for a clothing store.
+This project is a MERN-stack eCommerce website for a clothing store.

 Visitors to the site may browse the items for sale without signing in.